firebase/genkit/docs/firebase.md

 );
 ```

-There are four changes you need to make before you can deploy it.
+The following sections describe the changes you need to make before you can
+deploy it.

 ### Define flows with onFlow